openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 ![Screenshot 39a](../images/Installation_Screenshot_39a.PNG)

-In the following dialogue box select "APK" instead of "Bundle" and click button "Next".
+In the following dialogue box select "APK" instead of "Android App Bundle" and click button "Next".

 ![Screenshot 39b](../images/Installation_Screenshot_39b.PNG)